STEM Experiences for Youth

 - Oregon Coast Renewable Energy Challenge - link

 Students in grades 3-12 bring their wave energy devices, wind turbines, and/or solar devices to the Hatfield Marine Science Center in Newport to test in wave tanks, wind tunnel or under high powered lights to see which designs produce the greatest amount of energy.
-The next competition will be held on Tuesday, February 28, 2017.
+The 2017 competition was held on February 28, 2017 and four teams from the coast (Toldeo, Waldport) advanced to the national competition in Anaheim, CA in May.

 - FIRST LEGO League and FIRST TECH Challenge Robotics Clubs - link